benignware/jquery-findus/README.md

   </tr>
 </table>

-#### Data-Attributes
+### Data-Attributes
-Use data-attributes to setup the component.
-Target object-options by using prefixes, such as 'marker-icon'.
+You can also use data-attributes to setup the component.
+Target options by using prefixes, such as 'marker-icon'.
 ```html
 <div class="findus" data-auto-show="false" data-marker-icon="information.png">
   <h5>Find us here</h5>